-The TDM Framework recommends establishing an auto mode share target, based on the overarching goals of VMT, auto trip reduction, and the effect of TDM measures on student and employee travel behavior.
+The TDM Framework recommends establishing an auto mode share target, based on the overarching goals of VMT, auto trip reduction, and gauging the effect of TDM measures on student and employee travel behavior at CCSF's Ocean Campus compared to this standard.
 CCSF should aim to achieve an auto mode share of no more than 20% among its students and employees.
-Based on existing travel behavior data from past surveys (see Balboa Area TDM Framework - Existing Conditions Report), the recommended target aims to reduce the auto mode share and increase the transit, bike, and walk mode shares for both CCSF students and employees.
-Figure 4 shows the relationship between current auto mode share and recommended auto mode share target for the campus.